Updated August 2020

 - new job

 If you don’t have a good enough reason or motivator to start getting your finances in better shape and maybe investing – you’re unlikely to.

 Over a decade ago my father was very ill.
 About that time, I visited a financial adviser to get investment advice.
 I was interested in property investing and he suggested I buy Robert Kiyosaki’s Rich Dad Poor Dad.
 He didn’t lend me his copy as he thought I’d value it more spending my own money on it.
-After reading it over the weekend, that Monday I resigned from my position in training that I’d been doing for over 5 years, and started investing.
+After reading it over the weekend, that Monday I resigned from my long term training job and started investing.

-If you want financial freedom build alternative sources of income, don’t dependent solely on your own labour.
+If you want financial freedom, build alternative sources of income, don’t depend solely on your own labour.

 I wouldn’t say Rich Dad Poor Dad is the best technical real estate investing book around.
 And Kiyosaki’s pretty polarising – you either love him, or hate him.
 But what it has done for millions of would be investors worldwide, is to show that relying solely on income from your own work (a ‘j.o.b.’) is akin to a mouse in an exercise wheel.
 An endless pursuit, with little hope of escape.
 No matter whether you work in a profession or not.

 After reading the book and in the context of my dad’s imminent passing, I had:

 - a Eureka, ‘ah ha’, light bulb, epiphany – moment, and